 I am always excited to be approached about new collaborations, proposals of projects and other opportunities.
 I am particularly interested in establishing longer-term partnerships with artists or companies in the capacity of producer or dramaturg.
 I am equally available for shorter-term work, e.g. one-off coaching sessions, or trouble-shooting on funding applications.

-My strengths and areas of particular interest includes community engagement and working with non-professionals; work with and for people with disabilities; devising and multi-disciplinary work; links with academia; site-specific and site-responsive work; choreographer-performer solo work.
+My strengths and areas of particular interest include audience development; strategic development and organisational change; community engagement and working with non-professionals; work with and for people with disabilities; devising and multi-disciplinary work; links with academia; site-specific and site-responsive work; choreographer-performer solo work.

 Summary of experience: